MaJerle/lwcell/docs/user-manual/porting-guide.rst

 Operating system must support:

-* Thread management
+* Thread management functions
-* Mutex management
+* Mutex management functions
-* Binary semaphores
+* Binary semaphores only functions, no need for counting semaphores
-* Message queues
+* Message queue management functions

 .. warning::
     If any of the features are not available within targeted operating system,